 After earning a degree in chemistry from the University of Gent, Joran interned for his uncle at New Belgium, then took a job close to home at Brouwerij van Honsebrouck, then Brouwerij Bockor while co-founding his own side project, Brouwers Verzet (translated “Brewing Resistance”) in 2011.
 While Belgium’s beer culture has a freewheeling past, the industry Joran encountered was steeped in tradition.
 As a result, moving to the U.S. to find more freedom had an undeniable appeal.
 As he has said, “If you want to be in the beer industry, you have to be in the USA at the moment.
 There's so much interesting stuff happening here.”

-As it happened, Peter Bouckaert met Brian Purcell at an Atlanta event, where the latter expressed his need (practically a pipe dream) for a Belgian brewer to help bring Three Taverns to life.
+As it happened, Peter Bouckaert met Brian Purcell at an Atlanta event, where the latter expressed his desire for a Belgian brewer to help bring Three Taverns to life.
 Peter immediately thought of his nephew and a connection was made.
 Joran was intrigued by the prospect of working for a start-up, and he began the near-two-year process of applying for a work permit and visa to make the move.

 At Three Taverns Joran oversees the brewery’s day-to-day operations, and has been heavily involved in every aspect of new product development and testing.
 He also oversees Three Taverns’ barrel-aging and sour program, having long had a fascination with sour ales.